Abu Kamara (footballer, born 2003)

-Abu Bakarr Kamara (born 21 July 2003) is an English professional footballer who plays as a forward for club Getafe, on loan from club Hull City.
+Abu Bakarr Kamara (born 21 July 2003) is an English professional footballer who plays as a right winger for club Portsmouth.

 Club career

 Norwich City

 Kamara joined the youth academy of Norwich City at the age of ten, and worked his way up their youth categories.
 In January 2021, he signed his first professional contract with the club until 2023; in October of the same year, he extended his deal until 2025.

 On 1 April 2023, Kamara made his professional debut for Norwich, coming on as a substitute for Teemu Pukki in the 70th minute of a 1–0 Championship defeat to Sheffield United.

 Portsmouth (loan)

 On 19 July 2023, Kamara joined EFL League One side Portsmouth on a season-long loan.
 He scored his first goal for Pompey in their 3–1 home win over Peterborough United on 2 September 2023.
 This was also Kamara's first goal in senior football.

 Following his loan at Portsmouth expiring at the end of the 2023–24 season, Kamara briefly returned to Norwich, scoring his first goal for the Canaries in their EFL Cup tie at home to Stevenage on 13 August 2024.